Q: How many applications were received last year and how large is the current class?

 Q: When will I attend classes?

-A: Classes are held at various times from Monday through Thursday.
+A: Classes are held at various times Monday through Thursday.
 Individual student schedules may vary.
-Please note that the start date or class schedule days may change from year-to-year based on current enrollment numbers or other reasons.
+Please note that the start date or class schedule days may change from year-to-year based on current enrollment numbers.

 Q: Will I take classes with other graduate business students at the Freeman School?

-A: MFIN students take all core courses with fellow MFIN classmates, but students will have limited opportunities to take classes with other graduate business students in elective courses.
-Students can bolster their interaction with other graduate business students by participating in various student organizations.
+A: MFIN students take all core courses with fellow MFIN classmates, but students will have opportunities to take classes with other graduate business students in elective courses.
+Students can bolster their interaction with other graduate business individuals by participating in various student organizations.

 Q: Will the Tulane MFIN program prepare me for the Chartered Financial Analyst (CFA) exams?